 PTO – Pick-to-Order

-This is one of the most straightforward forms of product configuration.
+This is one of the most straightforward forms of online product configurators.
 Customers pick components on their own—without guidance from a configurator.
 There’s no logic engine checking for compatibility.

 Use Case: Common in eCommerce, especially for simple bundles or kits where the buyer understands the product well.